 Lawrence Surtees Research Vice President, Communications

-Over thirty years of experience advising clients on new technologies and trends impacting the Canadian communications market
+Over forty years experience following new technologies and trends and providing thought leadership on the Canadian communications market

 Jim Westcott Research Manager, Application Solutions

 Research Manager for the Canadian Digital Transformation: Application and Professional Services program